-Furthermore, those individuals who oppose societal reduction of inequality are significantly likely to be in the evaluation only group.
+Furthermore, non-supporters of egalitarian demands are significantly more likely to be in the evaluation only group.
 This implies that, as one may expect, pro-egalitarian views are aligned with support for reflecting different groups in a diverse society in its institutions and public space.
-Combined with the significant effect of sympathy for the FDP and CDU, this finding suggests that right-wing socio-economic preferences seem to be aligned with rejecting participation assent - in spite of a generally positive view of diversity in the bivariate analyses.
+Combined with the significant effect of sympathy for the FDP and CDU/CSU, this finding suggests that right-wing socio-economic preferences seem to be aligned with not displaying participation assent - in spite of a generally positive view of diversity among those groups as shown in the bivariate analyses.

 Almost all differences relating to social, demographic and spatial factors are insignificant in the multivariate analysis.
 Lower-education level and living in East Germany are associated with belonging to the "evaluation only" group rather than the evaluation and participation assent group, albeit the education variable is only just within conventional significance.
 Most social and political factors tested here are merely associated with differences in the first analysis and not the second, implying that such factors are relevant for the difference between diversity assenters and non-assenters, but not for the difference between more or less consequent assenters.
-As may be expected, participation assent is less widely supported than evaluation assent, and therefore a broader group of individuals are hesitant to support political consequences that reflect socio-cultural diversity.
+As may be expected, participation assent is less widespread than evaluation assent, and therefore a broader group of individuals are hesitant to assent to political consequences that reflect socio-cultural diversity.

-Discussion and Conclusion
+Discussion and conclusion

 This article aimed to do two things: First, we introduced a concept suitable for assessing the extent to which populations agree with the sociocultural diversity in their social environments.
 We suggest that it complements the existing literature, such that it provides a means to focus on residents' views of the diverse societies they inhabit.
 Further, while existing knowledge is balanced towards hostility to diversity and immigration, by highlighting those who accept diversity and are willing to accommodate it, we contribute to a more balanced view of social realities.
 We follow previous research calling for multidimensional concepts (Hjerm et al. 2020; Knight and Brinton 2017).
 Our theory-driven bi-dimensional concept, diversity assent, addresses evaluations of the effect of such diversity on society and individuals, on the one hand, and the willingness to support an adjustment of societal institutions and resource allocations to diversity, on the other.
-By introducing these two dimensions, we do not rule out extending it to further dimensions, for example, assent to specific interventions explicitly addressing discrimination against certain groups.
+By introducing these two dimensions, we do not rule out extending it to further dimensions, for example, assent to specific interventions explicitly addressing discrimination against certain groups, or active engagement.